rpothkunuri1-hue/DocumentQuery/README.md

 - Maximum file size is 10MB
 - Ensure the file format is supported
-- For images, ensure Tesseract OCR is installed on your system
 - Check that the document contains extractable text

 ## Contributing